 Your child’s swim meets require up to 50 adults to run a meet, including timers, officials, and salespersons.
-To ensure adequate coverage, each swim team family with one swimmer must volunteer 4 times and a swim team family with more than one swimmer must volunteer 6 times.
+To ensure adequate coverage, we need parents to volunteer about 3 times each season.
 Though many parents volunteer far more often and we greatly appreciate it!

 Time trials require more volunteers as there is no opposing team to share the workload.
 Time Trials is a great time to try new volunteer roles and to meet other Shark parents.

 Here's some additional information on our volunteer positions:

 MCSL training is required for all Certified positions.

 Certified Referee: The Certified Referee is the final arbiter of all decisions and questions during the meet and has full authority over all officials, assigning and instructing them.
 The referee must be thoroughly familiar with all applicable USS rules and MCSL rules, all meet procedures and duties of all officials.
 Typically, referees were timers, starters and stroke and turn officials in their earlier years of volunteering.
 MCSL training is needed for this job.

 Certified Starter: The Certified Starter has complete control over the swimmers from the time the Referee signals the start of the race until after a fair start has been achieved.
 The Starter calls the swimmers to their starting positions - to "take your mark" – and decides if any false starts have occurred, which needs the concurrence of the referee.
 MCSL training is needed for this job.